 Combination Inflatable and Compressible

 Some of the best pillows for camping are a unique cross over.
 They have a really nice padded top that is soft and insulated, and inflate to give the pillow lift.
 If you can afford the space, these are the best of both worlds.

-- Much more comfortable
+- Pros: Much more comfortable

-- Weight, storage size
+- Cons: Weight and storage size

-Best for: Side sleepers and campers who can afford a little extra space for their pillow.
+- Best for Side sleepers and campers who can afford a little extra space for their pillow.